-Conservation Advisory Council (CAC)/City Staff- It is important to recognize the significant level of effort that will be required to properly implement the open space plan.
+• Conservation Advisory Council (CAC)/City Staff- It is important to recognize the significant level of effort that will be required to properly implement the open space plan.
 After the adoption of the plan, the city staff and the CAC will focus on implementing the plan and will need to create a more detailed action agenda and timeline to help guide the overall advancement of the program.
-Some communities have identified the need for an open space coordinator and/or appointed an open space commission or added that responsibility to an existing staff or board member to take lead responsibility.
+Some communities have identified the need for an open space coordinator or added that responsibility to an existing staff or board member to take lead responsibility.
 Collaboration with other city boards and departments will continue to be important, in particular those with missions that overlap with the action and policy recommendations outlined in this open space plan.